-The Baker Department of Cardiometabolic Health is a new department of the Melbourne Medical School leverages the Baker Institute and University of Melbourne strengths in cardiometabolic capabilities and collaboration.
+The Baker Department of Cardiometabolic Health is a department of the Melbourne Medical School that leverages the Baker Institute and University of Melbourne strengths in cardiometabolic capabilities and collaboration.

 This Department welcomes the opportunity to enrol graduate research students in a Doctorate or Master of Philosophy, and will focus on research and innovation to improve the lives of people with, or at risk of, cardiovascular disease (CVD), obesity and diabetes.
 Projects will include:

 - Using big data and new technologies, such as genomics, to transform prevention, diagnosis and disease management.